alarmfox/alarmfox.github.io/content/tech-research-stuff/the-true-power-of-python-gdb.md

 TSM stands for TEE Security Manager) and the TSM-driver (firmware level component which manages different TSMs).
 The TSM-driver is part of the firmware and runs at the highest privilege level.

-Every interaction between the untrusted world and the TSM has to be validated by the firmware and this happens through context switches using TEECALL/TEERET.
-TEECALL/TEERET are just a name to indicate the ECALL instruction which stands for _environment call_ and acts as a synchronous trap for the user creating it.
+Every interaction between the untrusted world and the TSM has to be validated by the firmware through context switches using TEECALL/TEERET.
+TEECALL/TEERET are just a name to indicate the ECALL instruction which stands for _environment call_ and acts as a synchronous trap for the user issueing it.
 The idea is: the Host OS issues ECALL towards the TSM which performs operations and responds back.
 Every ECALL has a context switch:

 * TEECALL: a context switch towards the firmware, the firmware makes checks and perform another context